 What we don’t: Pricey and not ideal for performance use.

-Most of the packs here are fairly technical in nature, but Free Range Equipment offers something a little different.
+Most of the packs here are fairly technical in nature, but Free Range Equipment (FRE) offers something a little different.
 A small company run out of a garage in Bend, Oregon, FRE works with artists to create each of their classic Canvas Series packs.
-Their list of collaborators is ever-growing, and at the time of publishing, you can choose from 44 different designs including everything from the Tetons and Patagonia’s Fitz Roy range to a mountain wildflower scene.
+Their list of collaborators is ever-growing, and at the time of publishing, you can choose from 20 different designs, including everything from the Tetons and Mt.
+Hood to an idyllic cabin scene.
 The Canvas pack is basic—you get 25 liters of space, a small internal stash pocket, and two zippered pockets on the lid—but it gets the job done for day hikes or your daily commute (a laptop easily fits inside).

 See the Free Range Equipment Canvas

 |Osprey Talon 22||$160||1 lb.
 14.6 oz.||11, 22, 26, 33, 36, 44L||Cushioned||Backpanel||7 exterior|

 |REI Co-op Flash 22||$60||14 oz.||18, 22L||Webbing||None||3 exterior|

 |Osprey Stratos 36||$220||3 lb.
 4.5 oz.||24, 34, 36, 44L||Cushioned||Alloy frame||7 exterior|